Neelam41/Neelam41/README.md

 - 👋 Hi, I’m Neelam Bora
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Java Programming.
 - 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on Industrial projects and work as an intern.
 - 📫 How to reach me -Linkdin(https://www.linkedin.com/in/neelam-bora)